Make a Donation

 Karen Cline Wedemeyer Memorial Fund

-Donate Now The Karen Cline Wedemeyer Memorial Fund is established in memory of Karen Wedemeyer, a resident and active supporter of many organizations in Punta Gorda, FL.
+The Karen Cline Wedemeyer Memorial Fund is established in memory of Karen Wedemeyer, a resident and active supporter of many organizations in Punta Gorda, FL.
 She believed deeply in improving her community by supporting education and civic institutions.
 Karen was a resident of Punta Gorda for more than 20 years and was passionate about the area and its residents.